Planogram

 Planograms, also known as plano-grams, plan-o-grams, schematics, POGs or simply plans, are visual representations of a store's products or services on display.
 They are considered a tool for visual merchandising.
 According to the Merriam-Webster Dictionary, a planogram is "a schematic drawing or plan for displaying merchandise in a store so as to maximize sales."
 The effectiveness of the planogram can be measured by the sales volume generated from the specific area being diagrammed.

 Overview

 Planograms are predominantly used in retail businesses.
-A planogram defines the location and quantity of products to be placed on display, often with detailed specifications on the number of product facings and spacing; shelf layout, height, width, slant and depth and necessary or recommended chiller conditions (e.g. fresh meat versus white wine).
+A planogram defines the location and number of products to be placed on display, often with detailed specifications on the number of product facings and spacing; shelf layout, height, width, slant and depth and necessary or recommended chiller conditions (e.g. fresh meat versus white wine).
 Any other information deemed necessary or useful can be included.
 The rules and theories for creating planograms are set under the terms of merchandising.
-For example, given limited shelf space, a vendor may prefer to provide a wide assortment of products, or may limit the assortment but increase the facings of each product to avoid stock-outs.
+For example, given limited shelf space, a vendor may prefer to provide a wide assortment of products, or may limit the assortment but increase the facings of each product to avoid stockouts.

-Placement methods
+History

+Retailers have long treated shelf space as a scarce resource to be allocated deliberately, and from the early 1960s researchers began measuring how that allocation affected sales.
+Controlled experiments in supermarkets in the late 1960s and early 1970s found that doubling the number of facings given to a product raised its sales by roughly a fifth, a relationship later termed space elasticity.
+These findings were first built into mathematical models for allocating shelf space in the early 1970s, and research on the problem has continued since, with published work increasing sharply after 2000.

+Merriam-Webster dates the first known use of the word planogram to 1986.
+By the early 1990s, numerous personal-computer shelf-management systems were available to retailers, including Apollo from Information Resources and Spaceman from Nielsen; although they offered optimisation features, retailers used them mainly for "planogram accounting", reducing the time spent manually arranging shelves.
+Successor packages remain in use, and the research literature continues to note a gap between commercial software, which relies mainly on data processing with limited use of mathematical optimisation, and academic models.

+Shelf space planning

+A planogram is the output of shelf space planning, the stage of category management that follows the choice of assortment and precedes decisions about replenishment.
+Retailers usually fix how much space a category receives within the store first, then plan the products within it.
+For each product the planner, generally called a merchandiser, decides how much space it receives and in how many facings, which shelf it sits on, where on the shelf it goes, what stands beside it and which way it faces.
+The fixtures themselves are typically treated as fixed, since retailers rarely alter shelving when reallocating products.